 8. Private Emails – for encrypted emailing

 Encrypted email services are like encrypted messaging apps.
-They provide email clients an extra layer of anonymity and safety on the web.
+They provide email clients with an extra layer of anonymity and safety on the web.

 Different email providers like ProtonMail offer different types of protection, from temporary email addresses to burner emails that get deleted after being read.